-Community Associations Institute (CAI) supports the existing statutory and legal structure.
-Community associations - commonly known as condominium associations, homeowner associations, and housing cooperatives are generally organized as private non-profit organizations, community associations operate pursuant to various state statutes and certain conventional real estate practices.
-Housing units and lots in a community association (other than most cooperatives) are subject to a declaration of covenants (sometimes referred to as "CC&Rs") recorded among the land records and enforced by a Board of Directors (Trustees or Managers in some states) comprised of homeowner volunteers elected by owners in the community.
+Community associations-commonly known as condominium associations, homeowner associations, and housing cooperatives are generally organized as private nonprofit organizations.
+Community associations operate pursuant to various state statutes and certain conventional real estate practices.
+Housing units and lots in a community association are subject to a declaration of covenants sometimes referred to as "CC&Rs," recorded among the land records and enforced by a board of directors (trustees or managers in some states) comprised of homeowner volunteers elected by homeowners.

-In purchasing a lot, home, or unit in a community association, owners agree to be bound by the association's CC&Rs.
-Community associations are by law required to disclose association covenants to consumers purchasing a home, unit, or lot prior to the consumer closing on a purchase contract.1 Consumers understand community association covenants are legally binding contractual obligations that govern the use of real property (both the common property and the unit owner's property) and establish rights and responsibilities of the association and property owners.2
+When purchasing a lot, home, or unit in a community association, owners are bound by the association's CC&Rs.
+Community associations are required by law to disclose association covenants to consumers purchasing a home, unit, or lot prior to the consumer closing on a purchase contract.
+Consumers understand community association covenants are legally binding contractual obligations that govern the use of real property (the common property and the unit owner's property) and establish rights and responsibilities of the association and property owners.

-1 See Uniform Common Interest Ownership Act (2008) Section 4-103.
-Public Offering Statement; General Provision.; Section 4-108.
+&lt;sup>1 See Uniform Common Interest Ownership Act (2008) Section 4-103.
+Public Offering Statement; General Provision; Section 4-108.
 Purchaser's Right to Cancel.; Section 4-109.
 Resales of Units.

-CAI supports the existing legal framework and democratic process in the community to determine the community covenants that work best for the majority of the owners.
+CAI supports the existing legal framework and democratic process in the community to determine the community covenants that work best for most of the owners.

-CAI does not support exempting special interest groups from the democratic community association process.
+CAI doesn't support exempting special interest groups from the democratic community association process.